cemcen/Veamy/README.md

 <h2>Using the Finite Element Method </h2>
 Veamy, being an extensible library, includes the possibility of solving the linear elasticity problem using the Finite Element Method in a module named Feamy.
 Solving the linear elasticity problem using FEM is similar to VEM, with just a few differences:
-<li> For now, the Finite Element Method only accepts triangular meshes (triangular elements).
+<li> The current finite element implementation only accepts triangular meshes (three-node triangular elements).
 Triangulations
 can be generated using the same mesher used for the polygonal mesh generation, as follows:<br>
 <pre><code>std::vector<Point> points = {Point(0,0), Point(1,0), Point(1,1), Point(0,1)};
 Region region(points);